KFRG: Entercom and Audacy

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on the 17th.

 In 2021, Entercom changed its name to Audacy, Inc. KFRG can be streamed on the Audacy app and website.

 Simulcasts

 KFRG is simulcast on KXFG 92.9 MHz in Menifee, which serves the Temecula area of Southern California.
 The station is also heard on the HD-2 digital subchannel of co-owned 93.1 KCBS-FM Los Angeles.
+The HD2 simulcast of KFRG competes with KKGO.

 Until February 16, 2010, KVFG (103.1 FM) in Victorville also carried KFRG's programming.
 It switched to a sports format that day, then to a classic hits format on December 26, 2011.
 KVFG has since been sold to El Dorado Broadcasters and in October 2019 it flipped to a Regional Mexican format, branded as "La X 103.1."